-If you are an old-time reader you may remember my mother in law is Argentinian and at her house, I was introduced to Alfajores Havanna.
+If you are an old-time reader, you may remember my mother in law is Argentinian and at her house, I was introduced to Alfajores Havanna.
 They are amazing, with a soft chocolate cookie, that melts in your mouth.
-And filled with Dulce de Leche, a perfect complement to the semi-bitter chocolate coating.
+And they are filled with Dulce de Leche, a perfect complement to the semi-bitter chocolate coating.
 They are addictive.